Fall Archaeology

 Fee: $95

 Students will study the material remains and belief systems of past subcultures and counter cultures that were hidden from the secular world of past societies.
-Topics include recent investigations of vampire burials, voodoo shamanism, witchcraft, divination, secret society symbolism and much more.
-This course will include lectures, a site visit and guest presentations.
+Topics include recent investigations of vampire burials, voodoo shamanism, witchcraft, divination, and secret society symbolism.
+This course will include lectures, videos, and a guest presentation.
 Register for Archaeology of the Occult and Non-Western Culture.

 Gravestone Cleaning